 Because if we don’t really, really go for it, then we can’t fail?

 (Of course, we can never achieve our BIG DREAMS either).

 We all struggle with fear.
 And we all make excuses that prevent us from realizing the business success that we want.

 Why exactly is that?

-Why are we scared of the things we want the most?
+As entrepreneurs, why do we fear the things we want the most?

 And, some might say, this fear keeps us safe.
 It stops us from doing something stupid.

 In general, it’s a healthy emotion – fear keeps us from jumping out of a moving car or trying to grab a hot log from the fire.